daniel071/Darrot-OS/README.md

 # Darrot-OS 0.1.1
 ### Introduction:
-Darrot-OS is a FREE open source project designed to create a beginner-friendly operating system
+Darrot-OS is a FREE open source project designed to create a beginner-friendly operating system You can also visit our [Wiki here.] (https://github.com/daniel071/Darrot-OS/wiki)

 ### Our plan: